 - What changes in your practice/services this year

 - How they can reach you (TaxDome allows them to send emails and messages securely)

 - How you make sure their documents are secure (TaxDome covers all security aspects for you)

 - How clients can access your client portal (If you don’t have any, check TaxDome’s mobile-friendly client portal)

-Tax practitioners know how to prepare returns, but automation makes it very methodical and clear the steps that need to be taken to move it along.
+Automation is not simply a trend — it’s a necessity for modern tax practitioners — which becomes even clearer after taking our course.
+Tax professionals know how to prepare returns, but automation makes it very methodical and clear the steps that need to be taken to move it along.
 This also helps minimize your margin of error.